 The Masters in Public History is a professional degree that prepares students for positions in various historical venues, government agencies, business enterprises, and educational institutions.
-The degree also is excellent preparation for the traditional PhD in History.
-The University of Houston also offers a minor in Public History for the MA and PhD in history.
-Every attempt is made to design an individually tailored curriculum.
+The degree also is excellent preparation for the traditional Ph.D. in History.
+The University of Houston also offers a minor in Public History for the MA and Ph.D. in history.

-The CPH recruits its majors and minors, as well as other graduate students, to participate in its outreach efforts and research projects.
+The CPH provides opportunities for its majors and minors, as well as other graduate students, to participate in its outreach efforts and research projects.
 These research activities have four goals:

-- developing the history of Houston and the Gulf Coast region
+- To collect, preserve, and share the history of Houston and the Gulf Coast region

-- building on faculty scholarship in energy, environmental, policy, and urban history
+- To build on faculty expertise in energy, environmental, policy, urban, medical, and food history

-- providing funds to support graduates students and sustain the CPH
+- To provide support graduates students and sustain the CPH

 Admissions and Applications

 The University sets minimum standards for graduate admissions, which the Department of History has amplified.
 Applicants must be admitted to the Department’s graduate program before they are accepted as Public History majors or minors.
 Acceptance to the Public History Program is at the discretion of the CPH Director, but admission into the graduate program normally assures acceptance.